 How To Make Panchamrut

-Add ½ liter raw cow’s milk, 200 g cow’s milk yogurt, 3 tablespoon honey, 10-12 tulsi leaves (roughly torn), 1 teaspoon cow’s milk ghee, 10-12 chopped makhana, 1 teaspoon chironji, 1 tablespoon chopped almonds, 1 tablespoon chopped cashew nuts, 1 tablespoon shredded dry coconut, 1 tablespoon chopped raisins and 1 teaspoon Ganga jal to a bowl and mix well.
+Add ½ liter cow’s milk, 200 g cow’s milk yogurt, 3 tablespoon honey, 10-12 tulsi leaves (roughly torn), 1 teaspoon cow’s milk ghee, 10-12 chopped makhana, 1 teaspoon chironji, 1 tablespoon chopped almonds, 1 tablespoon chopped cashew nuts, 1 tablespoon shredded dry coconut, 1 tablespoon chopped raisins and 1 teaspoon Ganga jal to a bowl and mix well.

 Refrigerate for 1-2 hours before serving.
+Pour in small bowls or glasses and serve.

 Frequently Asked Questions

-It is said that Panchamrit helps in the growth of the unborn baby.
+It is said that Panchamrut helps in the growth of the unborn baby.
 It boosts muscle strength, brightens up the mother’s brain, and also helps in increasing immunity.
 It also ensures the formation of breast milk in women.

 Though honey is added traditionally you can also go for sugar or jaggery for a variation.